 When you’re out on an adventure, you’ll probably witness some truly amazing sights.
 But if you want to save those memories forever, it’s important that you know how to take the best possible pictures.
-That way, you’ll be able to revisit them time and time again and recall every detail, no matter how small.
+That way, you’ll be able to revisit them time and time again and recall every detail, no matter how small it is.

-Taking amazing travel photographs may sound like a challenge, but anyone can manage to collect beautiful imagery of the places they’ve explored.
-These days, with modern cameras and smart phones, you can capture breathtaking photos that will speak volumes about your travels.
+Taking amazing travel photographs may sound challenging, but anyone can manage to collect beautiful imagery of the places they’ve explored.
+Nowadays, with modern cameras and smartphones, you can capture breathtaking photos that will speak volumes about your travels.

 Today, let’s look at some tips and tricks for improving the images you capture during your next expedition!

 One of the most important aspects of photography is lighting.
 That’s why many photographers wake up before the sun rises to take their best pictures.
 Morning light is softer and warmer than lighting at other times of the day, while evening images create beautiful contrasts and deep shadows.

 Plus, timing your photographs can help you navigate around tourists’ schedules and find locations that are relatively unpopulated.
 That way, you can position yourself and your camera just right to maximize the potential of your pictures.

 When you’re traveling, you may not be familiar with all the best spots to take the perfect photographs.
 That’s why you should try scouting out the best locations ahead of time (while keeping conscious of timing and lighting).

 Fortunately, it’s easy to figure out the best possible locations for your photographs thanks to the Internet.
 Check out resources like Google Images, Pinterest, Instagram, and even Twitter or YouTube to see where others have taken their best pictures.
 You might even stumble across a one-of-a-kind photo opportunity while trying to reach a completely different location!